bows by William R Retford

-“Dad did not die in an accident.
+“Dad did not die in an accident.”
 She remembers the situation as she has an excellent detailed memory.
 He and a colleague were walking back from Hill’s to home (Hanwell) for lunch.
-It was his colleague/friend who got hit by a BUS.
+It was his colleague/friend who got hit by a bus.
 He died.
 She says that Dad never got over it.
 Billy died in 1960 due to illness.

-Also he was deafened in service in WWI.
+He was deafened in service in WWI.
 She laughingly tells me that he was in the Medical Corps as something like a stretcher bearer / first aider; she says she does not know why as he had nil medical knowledge.
-It was the guns’ sounds etc that damaged his hearing.”
-Ms Gertie Gustar,
+“It was the guns sounds etc that damaged his hearing.”
+Ms Gertie Gustar.

 His bows for Hill are stamped with two dots.